-- environmental and social factors, including but not limited to physical risks of climate change and human capital management, that may have a material impact on the company issuing a security financial performance and valuation - corporate governance practices that protect minority investor interests and promote long term sustainable value creation.
+- environmental and social factors, including but not limited to physical risks of climate change and human capital management, that may have a material impact on the company issuing a security's financial performance and valuation - corporate governance practices that protect minority investor interests and promote long term sustainable value creation.

+The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.
 ESG Credentials are proprietary to HSBC, subject to ongoing research and may change over time as new criteria are identified.
 Notwithstanding the Excluded Activities as detailed below, the inclusion of a company in the sub-fund's investment universe is at the discretion of the Investment Adviser.
 Companies with improving ESG Credentials may be included when their credentials are still limited.

-ESG Credentials, Excluded Activities and the need for ESG due diligence may be identified and analysed by using, but not exclusively, HSBC's proprietary ESG Materiality Framework and scores, fundamental qualitative research and corporate engagement.
+ESG Credentials, Excluded Activities and the need for ESG due diligence may be identified and analysed by using, but not exclusively, HSBC's proprietary ESG Materiality

+Framework and scores, fundamental qualitative research and corporate engagement.
 When assessing companies' ESG score or their involvement in Excluded Activities, the Investment Adviser may rely on expertise, research and information provided by financial and non-financial data providers.